Ailanthus/Antarctica-style-guide/README.md

 These operations are given space, two lines above and below each code block, and one indent for each level of depth.
 Tab width can be traded for more new lines and vice versa.

-It's allowable for non-Antarctica coding styles to used on in-house operations.
+It's allowable for non-Antarctica coding styles to form in-house operations.

 ```bash
                     case(REQUIREJS_SELECTED): {